Your Mini Basket

 For every room you want independent volume control and music selection, you will need a separate Sonos Amp.

-Each Sonos Amp can power up to three pairs of mono ceiling speakers so if, for example, you had a bedroom with ensuite and you didn’t need independent music and volume control between these two areas, you’d only need one Sonos Amp.
+Each Sonos Amp can power up to two pairs of mono ceiling speakers (or three pairs if using Sonos in-ceiling speakers) so if, for example, you had a bedroom with ensuite and you didn’t need independent music and volume control between these two areas, you’d only need one Sonos Amp.

 This is where you can cost-save.
 However, it’s likely that you’ll want independent control between two different bedrooms.
 So here, you would need two Sonos Amps.